alexanderthclark/FreeRide/README.md

  2. Demand Curves
  3. Aggregated Supply and Demand Curves
  4. Equilibrium
- 5. Consumer Surplus, Producer Surplus
+ 6. Consumer Surplus, Producer Surplus
- 6. Taxes and Subsidies and their welfare effects (DWL, incidence)
+ 7. Taxes and Subsidies and their welfare effects (DWL, incidence)
+ 8. Costs and Long-Run Competitive Equilibrium
- 7. Externalities
+ 9. Externalities
- 8. Monopoly?
+ 10. Monopoly and Monopsony?
- 9. ??
+ 12. ??

 ### Who can help?
 I haven't opened this up for other contributors so far.
 But if you are interested, message me.
 My github handle is also my gmail.
+Helping might take the form of contributing code or simply contributing ideas or pointing out bugs.

+### Why does this exist?
+I was sitting in the aiport and it seemed like something fun to do.
+It's also my first time writing nontrivial object-oriented code.